When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

-To be fair, there are all types of consumer research, often including concept validation.
+There are all types of consumer research, often including concept validation.
 You start with qualitative and then you go to quantitative and then you validate it.

 In our case, I did eight rounds of consumer research for Love Good Fats.